 For participating in the SPAN Curricular Fellowship program, faculty will receive $2,000 in research funds.

-Proposals are due on or before 11 May 2018.
-Click here to fill out and submit a proposal.
-The 2018-19 Class of SPAN Curricular Fellows will be announced in early June, with a start date of July 1.
+PROPOSAL DEADLINE EXTENDED TO MAY 29, 2018.
+The 2018-19 Class of SPAN Curricular Fellows will be announced in June, with a start date of July 1.

 Substantive questions about the fellowship program should be directed to 2018-19 SPAN Co-Director Gregory Ward (email@example.com).
 Questions concerning the electronic submission should be directed to SPAN Program Assistant Eliot Colin (firstname.lastname@example.org).